 Whenever we travel to a location that we’ve never been to before or one that has too many attractions to visit in a single trip, we make sure that we prioritize the places we want to see, but leave time for the unexpected.
-We just got back from a four day trip to New York City and we made the most of our time, but still left room for exploring.
+Several years ago we took a four day trip to New York City and we made the most of our time.
 We used to live on the east coast, so we’d been to New York City a couple of times, but just for day trips, in and out with a few hours in the city, so we were excited to spend several days and immerse ourselves into what the city has to offer.
-We had a few priorities while we were there, the Empire State Building, Top of the Rock, the 9/11 Memorial Museum, seeing a Broadway show, and eating a New York style pizza, but we purposely left room for opportunities that might arise.
+We had a few priorities while we were there, the Empire State Building, Top of the Rock, the 9/11 Memorial Museum, seeing a Broadway show, and eating a New York style pizza.
 By the time our trip was over, we had an unbelievable time and have tremendous memories of the sites, the food, and the people we met.

-We arrived in New York City on Saturday, July the 4th, and obviously the city was abuzz with excitement for the fireworks, but our first destination couldn’t have been more different.
+We arrived in New York City on Saturday, July the 4th, and obviously the city was abuzz with excitement for the fireworks..
 Being from Colorado, the heat and humidity of New York was somewhat of an adjustment.
 As we arrived by taxi, a billboard taunted us with the Minus 5 Ice Bar, a bar where the tables, glasses, seats, and the walls were all made of ice.
 We dawned fur coats and gloves and a few drinks later we were ready to start exploring the city.
 We always like to take our first day and try to acclimate ourselves to our surroundings, so we made our way to the streets of midtown Manhattan and worked our way towards Rockefeller Center.
-After a couple of glasses of wine at the Rock Center Café Summer Garden and Bar, we saw Radio City Music Hall and the theatre for the Tonight Show starring Jimmy Fallon, found a little restaurant for some food, and by the time the lights of the city were burning bright, we made our way to Time Square for some pure tourist photo opps.
+After a couple of glasses of wine at the Rock Center Café Summer Garden and Bar, we saw Radio City Music Hall and then found a little restaurant for some food.
+By the time the lights of the city were burning bright, we made our way to Time Square for some pure tourist photo opportunities.

-Day 2, now was the time to start making sure that we hit some of the attractions that were important to us.
+On the second day, we made sure that we hit some of the attractions that were important to us.
 Our first stop was at the Top of the Rock at Rockefeller Center with amazing views of the city including a view over the roof of our hotel, which was just two blocks from Central Park.
 Even if you have a little bit of vertigo, seeing the city from these heights simply can’t be missed.
 After viewing the city in all of its glory, we went to Central Park to get some lunch.
 As is our typical practice, we asked several locals where we should go.
 We knew that Tavern on the Green was quite famous, but everyone we asked said to go to Loeb Boathouse on the lake, we were not disappointed.
-Gondolas and row boats in the lake, a wonderful bar for wine while we waited with the throngs for a table, and as luck would have it, we met Bill Cower and his wife as they too were waiting.
-Apparently there is no expecting celebrity status here.
-Fortified with a good meal, we were off to explore Hell’s Kitchen and find a place to watch the finals of the Women’s World Cup.
-After sticking our noses in a couple of interesting places, we found the Mercury Bar that was right for us, with a good crowd, good food, and plenty of excitement for the game.
+Gondolas and row boats in the lake, and a wonderful bar for wine while we waited for a table.

 With one full day left in the city, we booked our Broadway show, “Finding Neverland”, and started out for a full day of enjoyment.
-Today was the day to do the Empire State Building, more incredible views of the city and another stark reminder of the loss of the twin towers.
+This was the day to do the Empire State Building with more incredible views of the city and another stark reminder of the loss of the twin towers.
 After enjoying such an incredible view of the city, lunch was in order and we lucked out by finding another little restaurant where local’s way outnumbered any tourists.
-Parker & Quinn was quiet when we arrived, but most of the people in the know knew to make reservations, even for lunch.
-They wouldn’t be disappointed, featuring a menu of small fares, an English style of tapas, they provided a variety of exquisite nibbles that hit mark.
 After an afternoon of roaming the streets of Hell’s Kitchen, we found an Irish restaurant with a good happy hour and excellent food called the Malloy’s Irish Pub and from there we were off to Broadway.
 The show was incredible, we laughed, we cried, we were thoroughly entertained.